-The Corporation's Auditors Report to the shareholders and Board of Directors, as well as note 1 to the audited consolidated financial statements of the Corporation for the fiscal year ended November 30, 2022 contains a going concern note about the Corporation's ability to continue as a going concern and the capacity of the Corporation to realize its assets and discharge its liabilities and commitments in the normal course of business.
-The going concern note casts doubt about the capacity of the Corporation to meet its monetary obligations.
-For the year ended November 30, 2022, the Company incurred a net loss of \$47.2 million and had negative operating cash flows of \$14.7 million.
-The Corporation's total current liabilities exceeded total current assets at November 30, 2022.
-The Corporation's outstanding \$27.5 million convertible unsecured senior notes mature on June 30, 2023 (the "Notes") requiring the Corporation to use its cash balance to repay the principal of the Notes.
+The Corporation's Auditors Report to the shareholders and Board of Directors, as well as note 1 to the audited annual consolidated financial statements of the Corporation for the fiscal year ended November 30, 2023, contains a going concern note about the Corporation's ability to continue as a going concern and the capacity of the Corporation to realize its assets and discharge its liabilities and commitments in the normal course of business.
+The going concern note casts substantial doubt about the capacity of the Corporation to honor its obligations as they fall due during a period of at least 12 months from November 30, 2023.